Palestine Solidarity Movement

-The Palestine Solidarity Movement (PSM) is a student organization in the United States which was established in 2000 after the start of the Al-Aqsa Intifada in Israel.
+The Palestine Solidarity Movement (PSM) is a student organization in the United States which was established in 2000 after the start of the Second Intifada in Israel.
 The organization aims to use "divestment as a tactic to non-violently influence a just resolution to the Israeli–Palestinian conflict."
 Aside from divestment from Israel, the group focuses on ending U.S. aid to Israel and a Right of return.
 PSM tactics include: education; public demonstrations and rallies; and civil disobedience or direct action.

 The PSM has not taken any policy stances for adoption by the Palestinian people, and therefore refuses to denounce terrorism by Palestinians, stating that "as a solidarity movement, it is not our place to dictate the strategies or tactics adopted by the Palestinian people in their struggle for liberation."

 The Anti-Defamation League has held numerous protests against PSM activities.
 University presidents have received criticism for hosting the conferences, and have usually had to respond to the events through websites and statements.